Support Sets in Exponential Families and Oriented Matroid Theory: Exponential families

-\begin{Rem}[Relation to algebraic statistics] In the particular case where the vector space $\ker A$ has a basis with integer components (for example, if $A$ itself has only integer entries), every circuit is proportional to a circuit with integer components.
-In this case the corresponding equations (\ref{impli}) are polynomial, and the theorem implies that $\overline{\mathcal{E}}_{A}$ is the non-negative real part of a \emph{projective variety}, i.e.~the solution set of homogeneous polynomials.
-If we want to use the tools of commutative algebra and algebraic geometry, then it turns out that circuits are not the right object to consider: For example, proportional circuits only yield equivalent equations if we consider them over the non-negative reals, but we may obtain a different solution set if we allow negative real solutions or complex solutions, which may greatly increase the running time of many algorithms of computational commutative algebra.
-Hence, if we want to use algebraic tools, it is best to work with a \emph{Markov basis}, which can be defined as a finite set of kernel vectors such that the solution set over $\mathbb{C}$ of the corresponding equations equals the \emph{Zariski closure} of $\overline{\mathcal{E}}$, i.e.~the smallest variety containing $\overline{\mathcal{E}}$.\footnote{It turns out that it is not so easy to find an example of a Markov basis which does not consists of circuits.
-In \cite{aoki03:_markov}, S.~Aoki and A.~Takemura give a model and a Markov basis element which is not a circuit.
-Interestingly, the full Markov basis of this model is not known. } In this algebraic setting, Theorem \ref{sec:implicitization-theorem} remains valid if we replace ``closure'' by ``Zariski closure'' and $\ker A$ by the integer kernel $\ker_{\mathbb{Z}}A$.
-This fact was first noted in \cite{diaconissturmfels98}.
+\begin{Rem}[Relation to algebraic statistics] In the case where the vector space $\ker A$ has a basis with integer components (for example, if $A$ is an integer matrix), every circuit vector is proportional to an integer circuit vector.
+In this case the corresponding equations~\eqref{impli} are polynomial, and the theorem implies that $\clEqA$ is the non-negative real part of a \emph{projective variety}, i.e.~the solution set of homogeneous polynomials (see \cite{CoxLittleOShea08} for an introduction to commutative algebra and algebraic geometry).
+If we want to use the tools of commutative algebra, then circuit vectors are not the right objects to consider: For example, proportional circuit vectors only yield equivalent equations over the non-negative reals, but we may obtain a different solution set if we allow negative real solutions or complex solutions.
+Therefore, different integer circuit bases do not yield equivalent equations over $\mathbb{C}$.
+This may greatly increase the running time of many algorithms of computational commutative algebra.
+One way out is to look at the \emph{ideal} $I_{c}$ generated by the binomials of all integer valued circuit vectors.
+Equivalently, $I_{c}$ corresponds to a ``prime circuit basis'' $C$ such that the components of any $n\in C$ are integers with greatest common divisor one. $I_{c}$ is called the \emph{circuit ideal}, and the following discussion shows that the variety $V_{c}$ of $I_{c}$ equals the \emph{Zariski closure} of $\mathcal{E}_{q,A}$, i.e.~the smallest variety containing $\mathcal{E}_{q,A}$.

-In the algebraic case one can also look at the \emph{ideal} (see \cite{CoxLittleOShea08}) generated by all polynomial equations induced by integer valued circuit vectors.
-This ideal is called the \emph{circuit ideal}.
-By what was said above this ideal is in general smaller than the associated \emph{toric ideal}, which contains the polynomial equations induced by all integer valued kernel vectors.
-Circuit ideals have been studied already in the seminal paper \cite{eisenbud96:_binom_ideal}.
-For further results illuminating their nice relations to polyhedral geometry we refer to \cite{bogarta07}.